 - The loss of income of the deceased person.

 - The loss of inheritance because of early death.

-- The average value of the services that the decedent could have provided.
+- The average value of the services that the deceased person could have provided.

 - The loss of love and companionship to a spouse and children.

 Punitive damages may be awarded to survivors in a wrongful death case if the defendant's actions are proven to be reckless.
-Punitive damages are meant to punish the at-fault party and discourage their behavior in the future, rather than compensate the family of the deceased.
+Punitive damages are meant to punish the at-fault party and discourage their behavior in the future.

 Who Can File a Wrongful Death Claim?